patrick-kidger/signatory/docs/pages/miscellaneous/faq.rst

 * I get an ``Import Error: ...
 Symbol not found: ...`` when I try to import Signatory.

-This occurs when the version of PyTorch you have installed is different to the version of PyTorch that your copy of Signatory is compiled for.
-Make sure that you have specified the correct version of PyTorch when downloading Signatory; see :ref:`the installation instructions<usage-installation>`.
+This occurs when the version of Python or PyTorch you have installed is different to the version of Python or PyTorch that your copy of Signatory is compiled for.
+Make sure that you have specified the correct version of PyTorch when downloading Signatory; see :ref:`the installation instructions<usage-installation>`, and that you include the extra ``--no-cache-dir --force-reinstall`` flags as described there.

 .. _miscellaneous-faq-other: